simonbrowndotje/barista-express/README.md

 > I've just bought a Barista Express, my shots are too fast even though I'm at the finest grinder setting and/or have changed the internal burr ... what am I doing wrong?

 As you'll see shortly, this was exactly my first experience too.
 If you don't want to read on, the basic answer is (1) distribute your ground coffee evenly in the basket, and (2) tamp flat and *hard*.
+Also, and counterintuively, be prepared to make the grind size *coarser* to fix fast shots.

 ## Table of contents